yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/persistence.md

 packed row format has the following benefits:
 * Lower storage footprint.
 * Efficient INSERTs, especially when a table has large number of columns.
-* Faster bulk ingestion.
 * Faster multi-column reads, as the reads need to fetch fewer key value pairs.
 * UDTs require application rewrite, and thus are not necessarily an option for everyone, like latency sensitive update workloads.

-The packed row format can be enabled using the following gflags.
+The packed row format can be enabled using the [gflags](../../../reference/configuration/yb-tserver/#packed-row-flags).

-**ysql_enable_packed_row** - Whether packed row is enabled for YSQL (false by default).

-**ysql_packed_row_size_limit** - Packed row size limit for YSQL.
-The default value is 0 (use block size as limit).
-For rows that are over the size limit, their columns will not be packed, but be stored as individual key value pairs instead.

-**ycql_enable_packed_row** - Whether packed row is enabled for YCQL (false by default).

-**ycql_packed_row_size_limit** - Packed row size limit for YCQL.
-The default value is 0 (use block size as limit).

-**ysql_enable_packed_row_for_colocated_table** - Whether packed row is enabled for colocated table in YSQL (false by default).

 ### Design
 Following are the design aspects of packed row format:
 * **Inserts**: Entire row is stored as a single key-value pair.
-* **Updates**:  If some column(s) are updated, then each such column update is stored as a key-value pair in DocDb (same as without packed rows).
+* **Updates**:  If some column(s) are updated, then each such column update is stored as a key-value pair in DocDB (same as without packed rows).
 However If all non-key columns are updated, then the row is stored in the packed format as one single key-value pair.
 This scheme adopts the best of both worlds - efficient updates and efficient storage.
 * **Select**: Scans need to construct the row from packed inserts as well as non-packed update(s) if any.
+* **Point lookups**: Point lookups will be just as fast as without Packed Row as fundamentally, we will still be seeking a single key value pair from DocDB.
 * **Compactions**: Compactions produce a compact version of the row, if the row has unpacked fragments due to updates.
 * **Backwards compatible**: Read code can interpret non-packed format as well.
 Write/Updates can produce non-packed format as well.
+Once a row is packed, it cannot be unpacked.

 ### Performance data